Sketch of the 1890 Shoe by The House of Embroidered Paper

 For example, I began imagining the background would be apricot and then gold.

 But in the end the impact of a dark background (as is the case of the Victorian shoe I was inspired by) contrasted against and behind the white birds proved much more effective.

-Following the exhibition at The Regency Town House in May 2020 more images (with titles dimensions etc) of all the pieces in The Regency Collection will be visible on stephaniesmart.net
+The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images (with titles dimensions etc) of all the pieces willl be made visible on stephaniesmart.net

 This project is being supported by:

 Arts Council England, The Textile Society and Great Art